Writing#

 result = heating_target.set(65)

-Each parameter has a range of allowed values.
+Each number has an unique range of allowed values.

 PyPlumIO will raise ValueError